-The following are some of the other, occasional, or past contributors to the blog.
+The following (in no particular order) are some of the other, occasional, or past contributors to the blog.

 Don is an associate professor of Public Policy at Duke University.
 He holds three degrees from the University of North Carolina at Chapel Hill, including PhD in Health Policy and Management from the School of Public Health.
 He has published numerous peer review articles and co-authored two books.
 His papers have appeared in the New England Journal of Medicine, BMJ, Health Affairs, The Journal of the American Geriatrics Society, and Social Science and Medicine.